Heller and D’Onofrio on the eclectic Modernists who defined an era

 Typeroom: How has the émigrés from Europe influenced the American typographic/graphic design scene?

-Greg: Οverall, the emigres in ur book brought mostly practical and functional typography to the USA, a typography that with the design and not against it.
+D'Onofrio: Οverall, the emigres in our book brought mostly practical and functional typography to the USA.
 Herbert Bayer, Alexey Brodovotich, Gyorgy Kepes, Herbert Matter, Cipe Pineless taught us both experimental and expressive typography while Ladislav Sutnar brought us a functional typography, yet it was Massimo Vignelli, who may have been the most influential as the primary figure responsible for exporting Helvetica and a Swiss/Italian modernism to the USA.

 Arden Kuhlman Riordan